IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

         | 7th comment
         | 8th comment
 ```
+{: .h-small-box .center .no-margin}

+Limiting the nesting to 5 levels
+{: .small-text .center}

 The comment section styling is up to your creativity.
-You have the information in your hands,
+You have the information in your hands
-and can decide how to display it yourself.
+and get to decide how to display it yourself.
 You could follow the traditional comment section
-layout, or you can be bold and try something completely new.
+layout, or you could be bold and try something completely new.
 Maybe a carousel with the comments
 and their answers below them?
 In terms of design you're not limited as you'd be if you were using
 a third-party comment system.

 ## Writing the Javascript code to build the comment section

-Before going to the code let's go through what it is supposed to do:
+Before going to the code itself let's review what it is supposed to do:

 First, it should make a HTTP Request for the comment database, asking for the dynamic JSON
 comment tree file (described in the [previous article]({{ site.baseurl }}{{ page.previous.url }})).
-The file will be fetched and parsed to a Javascript object.
+The file will be fetched and parsed to become a Javascript object.

 If the Javascript object is empty, it means we have no comments, so we display a message stating it.
 If it's not empty, we will use the object to create all the comment HTML markup and add it to our
 comment section.
 It should be done respecting the nesting of the comment tree.

-While creating the comment HTML markup we should be very careful to sanitize the content we will
+While creating the HTML markup we should be very careful to sanitize the content we will
 add to the page, to avoid potential script injection.
 We also will have to convert some special
 character so they are displayed properly.
-New lines for example, should be transformed to
+New lines for example, should be replaced with
 `<br />`{: .language-html} tags.

 Finally, we can set a Interval to be constantly updating the comment section without requiring the user